-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan? • Continuum of Care NYC Department of Homeless Services The goals of the Strategic Plan are closely aligned with the goals of the NYC Coalition on the Continuum of Care.
-DHS is the CoC's Collaborative Applicant and Steering Committee member.
+Name of Lead Organization How do the goals of your Strategic Plan overlap with the goals Plan of each plan?
+Continuum NYC Department The goals of the Strategic Plan are closely aligned with the goals of Care of Homeless of the NYC Coalition on the Continuum of Care.
+DHS is the CoC's Services Collaborative Applicant and Steering Committee member.
 DHS is also the ESG recipient for New York City.